Ready for the KEY to Health and Fitness?

 Do I need to be in shape to get started?

-One of the biggest myths about CrossFit is that this program is only appropriate for already fit individuals.
+One of the biggest myths about functional fitness or CrossFit-style programs is that they are only appropriate for already fit individuals.
 People often tell us that they want to get in shape before they start.
-The longer you try to get yourself in shape to prepare for CrossFit training, the more time you are wasting.
-Your workouts will not be as effective as ours, and we are ready to accommodate even the most out of shape individuals.
+The longer you try to get yourself in shape to prepare for training, the more time you are wasting.
+Your workouts will not be as effective as ours in advancing you toward your goals, and we are ready to accommodate even the most out of shape individuals.
 See our testimonials page for proof of what this program can do for you, then sign up instead of spinning your own wheels.

 Will I get bulky from doing CrossFit?

 At Aquila Fitness, we train with the sole purpose of increasing physical capacity.
 Getting “bulky” is based on your genetics.
-A high intensity strength and conditioning program such as CrossFit will bring your physique and your health to your genetic potential.
+A high intensity strength and conditioning program will bring your physique and your health to your genetic potential.
 Some people build muscle easier than others based on muscle fiber type and individual hormone levels.
 Very few people actually have the genetic ability to get “bulky” under drug-free natural conditions.
-At the highest levels of CrossFit most athletes look like elite track and field athletes or fitness models.
+At the highest levels of, let’s say CrossFit… most athletes look like elite track and field athletes or fitness models.
 Who wouldn’t want to look more like that?

 If you are someone who is self-conscious about gaining muscle mass and you manipulate your fitness regimen to avoid building muscle, you are not going to experience the benefits of true physical fitness.
 We do lift things and we do make people strong, but we do not train with the goal of bulking up.